wonkes-manoa/wonkes-manoa.github.io/index.md

 * When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
 * The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

-The following sections document the development history of BowFolios.
+The following sections document the development history of Wonkes.

 ### Milestone 1: Mockup development

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

-Milestone 1 was managed using [BowFolio GitHub Project Board M1](https://github.com/bowfolios/bowfolios/projects/1):
+Milestone 1 was managed using [BowFolio GitHub Project Board M1](https://github.com/Wonkes/Wonkes/projects/1):

 ![](images/project-board-1.png)